2026 Sale Hours

 We strongly recommend bringing your own cart or wagon to carry your plants.
 There are some shopping carts available at the sale, but they are in constant use.
 If you bring a wagon, please label it somehow so it doesn’t get mixed up with someone else’s; and don’t leave your wagon unattended.
 We love creative carts, but be sure to think about how your cart will function.
 We can’t allow any sleds, or wagons that are connected together like a train, because they’re hazardous to other shoppers.
 Here are some ideas from your fellow shoppers.

-Temporary plant parking: If you're shopping and need to leave your plants somewhere while you get more, you can park them (with your name) in a volunteer-supervised area near the spot on the sale map where it says Enter Checkout Line
+Temporary plant parking: If you're shopping and need to leave your plants somewhere while you get more, you can park them (with your name) in a volunteer-supervised area near the spot on the sale map where it says Enter Checkout Line.

 We encourage you to bring your own flats or trays more than ever (perhaps from a past year).
 Some shoppers find plastic storage bins work really well because they can be stacked.
 If you have extra boxes in your garage... bring them along and leave them with us for others to use.
+We have a Bring Your Own Box raffle — one ticket per box or container.
+Details here.

 Finding the Plants You’re Looking for